 All the data were checked and compiled after collection.
-The data were analyzed with the help of Statistical Package for Social Sciences (SPSS) software programmed.
+The data were entered into the computer and analyzed with the help of Statistical Package for Social Sciences (SPSS) software programmed.
 An analysis plan has developed keeping in view with the objectives of the study.
-For the validity of the study outcome sensitivity, specificity, accuracy, positive and negative predictive values were calculated after confirmation of histopathological diagnosis.
+For the validity of the study outcome sensitivity, specificity, accuracy, positive and negative predictive value were calculated out after confirmation of histopathological diagnosis.
 For significance of differences chi-square test were done where applicable.
 Statistical significance was set at P< 0.05 and confidence interval was set at 95% level.

-Results
+Results: